-Taking nutritional Isoquercitrin supplements can benefit cancer patients with Rhabdomyosarcoma on Everolimus treatment.
-But avoid Isoquercitrin supplements if on Ibrutinib treatment for Waldenstrom Macroglobulinemia (Relapsed Refractory).
-Similarly, taking nutritional supplement Isoquercitrin can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene TP53.
-But avoid taking nutritional supplement Isoquercitrin when at genetic risk of cancer due to mutation of gene TERT.
+Taking Isoquercitrin extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Mistletoe nutritional supplements.
+But Isoquercitrin supplements or Isoquercitrin extracts offer less benefit if on Pembrolizumab treatment for Primary Mucinous Stomach Adenocarcinoma compared to Wintergreens.
+Similarly, taking nutritional supplements Isoquercitrin may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDH1 over Mistletoe.
+But avoid nutritional supplements Isoquercitrin when at genetic risk of cancer due to mutation of gene RET.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Waldenstrom Macroglobulinemia (Relapsed Refractory) or Rhabdomyosarcoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Isoquercitrin.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma or Primary Mucinous Stomach Adenocarcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Isoquercitrin.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Isoquercitrin?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene TP53?
-Are the implications of taking Isoquercitrin supplements in Waldenstrom Macroglobulinemia (Relapsed Refractory) the same as Rhabdomyosarcoma?
-Is it one and the same if you are on treatment Ibrutinib or on Everolimus?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Isoquercitrin extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CDH1 the same as due to mutation of gene RET?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same as Primary Mucinous Stomach Adenocarcinoma?
+Is it one and the same if you are on treatment with Pembrolizumab or Cisplatin?

 Isoquercitrin is a natural flavonoid found in many foods.
 Isoquercitrin is also available in the form of dietary supplements.
 Following are some of the purported uses/benefits of isoquercitrin supplements (Cheryl A.Hobbs et al, Food and Chemical Toxicology.,2018)